Jump to content

 “Let some air out then.”

-Boone shook his head and smiled, thinking of the many belching contests they’d had.
+Boone shook his head and smiled, recollecting the many belching contests they’d had.

 Coy, grinning, belched again as he took their tin plates and spoons and headed down to the river, leaving Boone with his thoughts.

-A full belly gave him some contentment, but he had a lot of questions that needed answering, questions he’d wanted to ask since he’d woke the first time.
-What was Coy doing following him… tracking him?
+A full belly gave him some contentment, but he had questions that needed answering, ones he’d wanted to ask since he’d woke the first time.
+What was Coy doing following after him?
 When had he left the mining camp, and why hadn’t he gone on to his family farm?
-He’d said he could think anywhere, but Boone had expected he would go see the family graves at least.
+He’d said he could think anywhere, but Boone had expected he would go see the family graves at the least.
 What changed his mind?
 Had something happened?
-But the biggest question might be, should he say nothing and wait for Coy to tell him… or bring it to the fore?
+But the biggest question might be, should he say nothing and wait for Coy to tell him… or bring it up hisself?

-The man had cut him off earlier, like he was uncomfortable with where the conversation was going, and frankly, after nearly dying, he was just glad his friend was with him again.
-Answers could wait.
+The man had cut him off earlier, like he was uncomfortable with where the conversation was going, and frankly, after near dying, he was just glad his friend was with him again.
+He supposed answers could wait.

 Wanting to go off by himself to maybe find someone to love seemed damnable stupid now.
-All he’d done was make Coy feel he’d done something wrong… when he hadn’t.
+All he’d done was make Coy feel he’d done something wrong when he hadn’t a'tall.
 He couldn’t help how he felt, just like Boone couldn’t change who he was, but it shouldn’t have meant they couldn’t keep the friendship they’d been lucky enough to find.

 Boone turned and saw his concern.
 The man needed to stop worrying and turn in.
 “Yep, I am.
 Thought I was dead for sure in that water… but I’m not.
 Makes you see things you didn’t before.”